 In late 2021, we adopted the weighted mean combination for our published combination solutions after transitioning from the st_filter software.
 It is referred to as the "comb" solution.
-The GLOBK combination is still performed as a comparison and can be viewed in MGViz (section 10.2), http://mgviz.ucsd.edu/?mission=ESESES.

-In both cases, the XYZ values are transformed into NEU displacements using the transformed geodetic coordinates of the first epoch of RINEX data in the SOPAC archive (Figure 6) rather than the date of the first receiver and antenna installation as recorded in the IGS station log files and entered into the SOPAC database.
+The XYZ values are transformed into NEU displacements using the transformed geodetic coordinates of the first epoch of RINEX data in the SOPAC archive (Figure 6) rather than the date of the first receiver and antenna installation as recorded in the IGS station log files and entered into the SOPAC database.
 This is done to address the problem when we haven't processed the earlier data from a station that is in the process of being backfilled in preparation for reprocessing by JPL and SOPAC.